github/docs/content/issues/quickstart.md

 - Requests for improvement: Your team or users can create issues to request an improvement to your product or project.
 - Bugs: Your team or users can create issues to report a bug.

 Depending on the type of repository and project you are working on, you may prioritize certain types of issues over others.
 Once you have identified the most common issue types for your team, you can create issue forms and templates for your repository.
 Issue templates {% if currentVersion == "free-pro-team@latest" %}and forms{% endif %} allow you to create a standardized list of templates that a contributor can choose from when they open an issue in your repository.
-For more information, see "[About issue and pull request templates](/communities/using-templates-to-encourage-useful-issues-and-pull-requests/about-issue-and-pull-request-templates)".
+For more information, see "[Configuring issue templates for your repository](/communities/using-templates-to-encourage-useful-issues-and-pull-requests/configuring-issue-templates-for-your-repository)".
 ## Opening issues and using task lists to track scoped work
 You can organize and track your scoped work by creating issues.

 {% data reusables.repositories.navigate-to-repo %}